Edgelands

 (Photo: Philip Sutherland)

-FROM THE AUTHOR OF ANGRY QUEER SOMALI BOY: A COMPLICATED MEMOIR COMES A NEW BOOK THAT EXAMINES THE CULTURAL MOSAICS CONCENTRATED IN LARGE CITIES
+FROM THE AUTHOR OF ANGRY QUEER SOMALI BOY: A COMPLICATED MEMOIR COMES A NEW BOOK THAT OFFERS A NEW PERSPECTIVE ON THE WAY WE LIVE NOW

 Edgelands: The apparently unplanned, certainly uncelebrated and largely incomprehensible territory where town and country meet and rarely forms the settings for films, books or television shows….
 Sometimes these area are so little acknowledged that they have not even been given distinctive names.